mrfatguy/delphi-mp3-toolbox/README.md

 If you wish to work on source code of this application, then there are few things you need to remember:

 1. This project is based on `MPGTools.pas` -- a library created (and last time updated?) in...
 1999!
 Even though program was perfectly building in Delphi 5, it dies completely with a lot of `Unsafe code` and many other warnings or errors, when trying to build it in Delphi 7 or anything newer!
 You can either try to fight this monster and fix all the _unsafe code_ or make use of [Audio Tools Library](http://mac.cvs.sourceforge.net/viewvc/mac/unstable/Units/ID3v2.pas?view=markup) or anything else for reading and writing of ID3Tags.
-ATL should compile in Delphi 7 or newer (never checked that actually!) and beside has full support for ID3Tagv2.
+ATL should compile in Delphi 7 or newer (never checked that actually!) and beside has full support for ID3Tagv2 (you will find an example of such implementation in [`mp3_player_and_id3tag_reader_or_writer`](https://github.com/trejder/delphi-solutions/tree/master/mp3_player_and_id3tag_reader_or_writer) project, which is part of my [delphi-solutions](https://github.com/trejder/delphi-solutions) repository).

 2. Project uses `ThemeManger` component to add Windows XP-like style to application.
 This is past, of course.
 Compiling in any new Delphi version should have the same effect.